Dua Lipa Flashes Booty In Fishnet Tights For Pantsless Leopard-Print Look

-Dua Lipa gave fans a look at her pert booty in amongst a series of snaps from her appearance on Saturday Night Live this weekend.
-Dua posted a gallery on December 20, one day after her performance, where she revealed her stylish outfits.
+Dua Lipa gave fans a look at her pert booty in a couple of images among a series of snaps from her appearance on Saturday Night Live this weekend.
+Dua posted a slideshow to Instagram on December 20, one day after her performance, where she revealed her stylish outfits.

 The eighth photo, which can be seen by flicking through the upload below, showed Dua backstage in New York as she got the finishing touches done to her outfit by her glam team.
 They stayed safe amid the ongoing pandemic with white masks and plastic visors.